Fire Damages French Cathedral, Arson Probe Launched - UrduPoint

 Fire Damages French Cathedral, Arson Probe Launched

-Nantes, France, (UrduPoint / Pakistan Point News - 18th Jul, 2020 ) :A fire ravaged parts of the gothic cathedral of Nantes in western France Saturday, sparking an arson investigation and leaving Catholic officials lamenting the loss of priceless historical artefacts.
+Nantes, France, (UrduPoint / Pakistan Point News - 19th Jul, 2020 ) :A fire broke out in three places at the gothic cathedral of Nantes in western France Saturday, destroying stained glass windows and the grand organ and sparking an arson investigation.

+Catholic officials mourned the loss of priceless artefacts and paintings as well as the 17th century organ -- a star attraction of the cathedral.

-The cathedral's 17th century organ was destroyed and its platform was in danger of collapsing, regional fire chief Laurent Ferlay said, while adding that the damage was not comparable to last year's devastating blaze at Notre-Dame cathedral in Paris.
+Regional fire chief Laurent Ferlay however said the damage was not comparable to last year's devastating blaze at Notre-Dame cathedral in Paris.

 Passers-by saw flames behind the rosette of the Cathedral of St Peter and St Paul and alerted emergency services a little before 08:00 am (0600 GMT).

-Roughly 100 firefighters rushed to the scene and managed to save the gothic structure, built between 15th and 19th centuries, Ferlay said.
+Roughly 100 firefighters rushed to the scene and managed to save the structure, built between the 15th and 19th centuries, Ferlay said.

-Nantes prosecutor Pierre Sennes said the fire had started in three different places, so a judicial investigation for possible arson was opened, although no conclusions had yet been drawn.
+Nantes prosecutor Pierre Sennes said the fire had started in three different places, so a judicial investigation for arson was immediately opened.

 "When we arrive at a place where a fire has taken place, when you see three separate fire outbreaks, it's a question of common sense, you open an investigation," Sennes told AFP.